Decluttering and maximising space

 If you’re unsure whether you’d benefit from having a sofa in the guest room, or the sofa bed is still a little too large, we’ve got an ingenious solution to minimise the amount of used space, yet provide occasional sleeping arrangements – our Henry bed in a box.
 Incredibly compact, the bed in a box folds away into a small box that works well as extra seating when folded up, but extends out into a bed complete with a headboard for that perfect finishing touch.
 The bed in a box can be kept in the lounge, or tucked away in a bedroom until required for those weekend sleepovers or family gatherings.

-One of the hardest rooms to declutter is the bedroom – you have not have worn some clothes for a few months, but it’ll soon be the perfect time for those shorts and vests (we hope!).
+One of the hardest rooms to declutter is the bedroom.
 If there isn’t enough room in your wardrobe for a year’s worth of clothing, why not consider an Ottoman bed?
 The surface of the bed lifts up, creating a vast storage space beneath the bed where summer clothes, clean bed linen and other necessities can be stored out of sight.

 Alternatively a divan bed is a great option for maximising storage space.
 On either side of the bed frame, 2 continental drawers slide outwards to provide extra storage space, but close flush to the frame, meaning the drawers are hidden from view.